Aliases for MAP3K5 Gene

 GeneCards Summary for MAP3K5 Gene

 MAP3K5 (Mitogen-Activated Protein Kinase Kinase Kinase 5) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
+Diseases associated with MAP3K5 include amphetamine abuse and ischemia.
+Among its related pathways are MAPK signaling pathway and Development FGFR signaling pathway.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is MAP3K3.

 UniProtKB/Swiss-Prot for MAP3K5 Gene